Ryan-Goosen/Ubuntu-Server-Setup/README.md

 #### Use the software you are comfortable with.
 Since this document covers Ubuntu Server that is the OS we will be using.
 For USB boot software I have only used Rufus, but a quick Google search recommended me these alternatives.
 You don't have to use the same software as me but expect my setup to be different from yours if you do.

 - A copy of Ubuntu Server or you choice of OS.
-[LINK](https://ubuntu.com/download/server)
+[LINK for Ubuntu Server](https://ubuntu.com/download/server)
 - A copy of utility software to create bootable USB drives.
   - For WINDOWS I recommend Rufus.
 [LINK](https://rufus.ie/en/)
   - For LINUX it is recommend that you use VENTOY.
 [LINK](https://www.ventoy.net/en/download.html)